GeorgeKahugu/Python-Phase3-Final-Project/README.md

 ### Description of the project -

 The Music Management CLI Application allows users to manage managers,artists ans songs with a music management system.
 Users can create managers with details such as name,gender,contact information,genre specialization and the number of artists managed.
-Artists can be created with details including name,gender,email,music genre,number of songs assigned and manager assignment.
+Artists can be created with details including name,gender,email,music genre,number of songs assigned and manager assigned.
 Additionally, users can create songs by specifying the song title and genre

 ## Features

-### Create a manager
+### Create a Manager

     -Users can create a manager with details such as first name, last name, gender, email, phone number, genre specialization and number of artists managed.
      - Stores manager details in memory and provides a unique ID for each manager.